Beaverdam Reservoir Park

 Welcome center

 The welcome center is situated between the parking area and access to the reservoir.
 It provides meeting space, comfort facilities, a reception area, and retail space for guests.
 Reservoir employees maintain their offices at the welcome center.
-Similar to the picnic and oat house pavilions, the welcome center roof structure serves as an ecological corridor, returning water to the reservoir or capturing and harvesting for park operations.
+Similar to the picnic and boat house pavilions, the welcome center roof structure serves as an ecological corridor, returning water to the reservoir or capturing and harvesting for park operations.

 Large picnic pavilion